TrifectaIII/MTG-Card-Reader/README.md

 # MTGCardReader

-Reads an mtg card in front of a webcam and matches it to an existing database of cards in a user-specified set.
+Reads a Magic: The Gathering card in front of a webcam and identifies it in an existing database of cards of a user-specified set.

 Run MTGCardReader.py to start the program.